tstaros23/do-goodr-be/README.md

 - Sidekiq
 - Redis
 - API key from Mapquest

-- And a SMTP-configured email server if email support is desired.
+- SMTP-configured email server if email support is desired.

 ### Installation ###
-Fork & clone this repo.
+1. Fork & clone this repo.

-Run `bundle install` to install gem packages.
+2. Run `bundle install` to install gem packages.

-Run `rails db:{drop,create,migrate}` to set up the database.
+3. Run `rails db:{drop,create,migrate}` to set up the database.

-Run `bundle exec figaro install` then add your API key to the `config/application.yml` file as: `MAPQUEST_API_KEY` for MapQuest.
+4. Run `bundle exec figaro install` then add your API key to the `config/application.yml` file as: `MAPQUEST_API_KEY` for MapQuest.
 To use mailer functionality, Redis and email variables will need to be defined as well, with the following keys: `REDIS_PROVIDER`, `MAILER_EMAIL`, and `MAILER_PASSWORD`. `config/environments/production.rb` & `development.rb` may also need to be configured with your email server's needs.

-To consume Do Goodr endpoints locally, run `bundle exec sidekiq`, `redis-server`, and `rails s` (all as different procceses) and navigate to `localhost:3000`.
+5. To consume Do Goodr endpoints locally, run `bundle exec sidekiq`, `redis-server`, and `rails s` (all as different procceses) and navigate to `localhost:3000`.

 ### Endpoints ###
 *Notes:*